 Joshua Tree National Park is not only one of the best day trips from San Diego, but also my favorite national park in Southern California.
 The park is due east of San Diego, and is part of the Greater Palm Springs area.
 Its name comes from the spiky and twisted Joshua trees that dot the rugged desert landscape and make the scenery so otherworldly and photogenic.

 You can enjoy Joshua Tree National Park any time of the year.
 Summer evenings make for incredible stargazing, or visit in Spring to catch the wildflowers in bloom, and take advantage of beautiful hiking year-round.
+Get planning now with our guide to the best stuff to do and see in Joshua Tree.

 🛏️ Need a Hotel?
 Since Joshua Tree is a bit of a drive from the city of San Diego, you may want to spend the night.
 For a fun experience, you can stay in a private airstream at AutoCamp Joshua Tree.
+See our guide to the top places to stay in Joshua Tree for more ideas.

-Laguna Beach/Laguna Art Museum
+Laguna Beach / Laguna Art Museum

 Laguna Beach is a beautiful beach town situated halfway between San Diego and Los Angeles and is a top destination for art lovers.
 The whole town is a celebration of its many local artists.
 You’ll find street art on every corner, murals covering storefronts and lampposts, and countless art galleries and expositions.